Krn

 On the southern slope of the mountain lie the small villages of Vrsno, Krn, Drežnica, Drežniške Ravne, and Magozd.
 On the northern side lies Lake Krn, the largest glacial lake in Slovenia.
+The mountain is known for its mighty western face, best seen from Kobarid or Drežnica.

+History

 During the First World War, the Battles of the Isonzo took place in the area.
-The 3rd Regiment of Alpini had taken Mount Krn's peak on 16 June 1915 in a daring raid where the elite Italian unit climbed the peak's cliffs "with their boots swaddled in sacks of straw to reduce noise," some of them barefoot, and others wearing only socks, and battled the Hungarian battalion of the 4th Honved Regiment.
+The 3rd Regiment of Alpini had taken Krn's peak on 16 June 1915 in a daring raid, where the elite Italian unit climbed its cliffs "with their boots swaddled in sacks of straw to reduce noise," some of them barefoot, and others wearing only socks, and battled the Hungarian battalion of the 4th Honved Regiment.
 "It was a glorious success, the first of the war, presaging others that never materialized."

-The top of neighbouring Mount Batognica (2164 m) was blown off by an accidental weapon depot explosion.
-Many remnants from the war remain scattered around the peak.
+The top of neighbouring Mount Batognica (2164 m) was blown off by an accidental weapons-depot explosion during the war.
+Wreckage remains scattered around the peak.